The Virginia Teaching and Certification Resource

 Frequently Asked Questions

-Question: What is the requirement to become a special education teacher in Virginia?
+Question: What are the requirements to become a special education teacher in Virginia?

-Answer: In order to become a special education teacher in Virginia you must complete a course of study at a state approved program that offers approved special education teacher preparation programs.
+Answer: In order to become a special education teacher in Virginia you must complete a course of study at a state-approved program that offers special education teacher preparation programs.
 You must also pass the standard assessments for Virginia educators as well as the Praxis Series Reading for Virginia Educators: Elementary and Special Education reading assessment.

 Question: How do you become a substitute teacher in Virginia?

 Answer: To become a substitute teacher in Virginia, you must apply to individual districts.
 Each district has its own requirements for substitutes.
 Common requirements are completion of at least 60 credit hours of college study and completion of the Child Abuse and Neglect Training module.
 At the state level, substitute teachers must be at least 18 years old, have at least two years of postsecondary education or two years of experience with children, and have a high school diploma or GED.